TechnionTDK/jbs-json23plet/README.md

 ### Ontologies
-To generate new ontology you should create ontology.json file. the format of the json should be as we will describe:
+To generate new ontology you should create ontology.json file. <br />
+the format of the json should be as we will describe:

     {